Esri/arcgis-maps-sdk-dotnet-demos/README.md

 * [`KML Viewer`](src/KmlViewer) - A UWP app for visualizing KML/KMZ files in 2D and 3D.
 * [`Editing geometries in a SceneView`](src/SceneViewEdit) - A Windows Desktop app demonstrating how to do geometry editing in 3D using a customer editor.
 * [`Measure Tool`](src/MeasureTool) - A simple sample demonstrating how to use the editor to create your own measure tool.
+* [`Parallax Guidelines in AR`](src/ARParallaxGuidelines) - Demonstrates how to draw guidelines from hidden infrastructure to the ground surface in Augmented Reality (AR).
+Drawing these guidelines helps viewers to understand object

 ## Resources